mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/27/Day-159/">June 27, 2017</a></small></div>
-<p><strong>Trump tweeted that CNN, NBC, CBS, ABC, The New York Times, and The Washington Post are all "fake news"</strong> after CNN retracted a story tying a member of Trump’s transition team to the ongoing Russia investigations. (<a href="http://www.politico.com/story/2017/06/27/trump-cnn-retracts-story-239988">Politico</a>)</p>
+<p><strong>Trump tweeted that CNN, NBC, CBS, ABC, The New York Times, and The Washington Post are all "fake news"</strong> after CNN retracted a story tying a member of Trump’s transition team to the ongoing <a href="/trump-russia-investigation/">Russia investigation</a>s. (<a href="http://www.politico.com/story/2017/06/27/trump-cnn-retracts-story-239988">Politico</a>)</p>